-- Not written for or difficult to use by VSEs, - Current standards do not specifically address VSEs' needs, - Current standards requires critical mass (staff, budget, time) to implement, - Compliance with existing standards difficult to achieve, - Net benefit not obvious, - Most VSEs do not have the expertise to implement standards - Benefits of Use (but not seen by VSEs) - Reduction of risk (business, cost, schedule, quality), - Enables measurement of productivity and quality, - VSEs are often critical component of enterprise/product.
+- Not written for or difficult to use by VSEs, - Current SE standards do not specifically address VSEs' needs, - Current SE standards requires critical mass (staff, budget, time) to implement, - Compliance with existing standards difficult to achieve, - Net benefit not obvious, - Most VSEs do not have the expertise to implement standards. - Benefits of Use (but not seen by VSEs) - Reduction of risk (business, cost, schedule, quality), - Enables measurement of productivity and quality, - VSEs are often developing important components for customers.